See ship models at Norwegian Maritime Museum

 Recommended

-May offers pleasant weather and moderate crowds, making it an ideal time to visit the Norwegian Maritime Museum and enjoy Oslo's outdoor attractions.
+September offers pleasant weather and moderate crowd levels, making it an ideal time to visit the Norwegian Maritime Museum.
+The museum operates daily with extended hours, providing ample opportunity to explore exhibits without the peak season crowds.

 How to get there